-Culture of plant cells, tissues and organs, somatic embryogenesis and organogenesis, screening for pathogen and stress tolerance, and the application of these techniques in plant propagation, virus eradication, and plant breeding.
-Production of secondary metabolites, germplasm preservation, and genetic manipulations will also be considered.
+This course covers the culture of plant cells, tissues and organs, somatic embryogenesis and organogenesis, screening for pathogen and stress tolerance, and the application of these techniques in plant propagation, virus eradication, and plant breeding.
+Production of secondary metabolites, germplasm preservation, and genetic manipulations are considered.
 Completion of an assigned project is a part of this course.
 Graduate students give two additional seminars or prepare one lab.

-Winter semester - 2 lecs and 4 labs per week.
-(Next offered in 1994-95.)
+Winter semester-2 lectures and 4 labs per week.
+Offered in alternate years; offered in 1994-95.

-Text - Lindsay and Jones, Plant Biotechnology in Agriculture; Dixon, Plant Cell Culture, A Practical Approach.
+"Text-Lindsay and Jones, Plant Biotechnology in Agriculture; Dixon, Plant Cell Culture, A Practical Approach.